 - I own miles of extension cords; I don’t mind dragging one out

-- Batteries are heavy, making the mower heavier
+, making the mower heavier

 - Lithium battery technology is safe and environmentally OK